 “I was able to work with teachers to help them understand how to use the gardens as an outdoor learning laboratory in a really active way,” said the 28-year-old Atlanta resident.
 “It was a really cool gig.”

-Practical and impactful, she said she could see the change up close.
+Practical and impactful, Moore could see the changes up close.

 In Summer 2018, Moore returned to Wholesome Wave Georgia, this time as a full-time employee.
 In her current role, Moore works with a program called Georgia Fresh for Less that “promotes healthy and affordable eating habits” by matching SNAP/EBT dollars — dollar for dollar — at farmers markets around the state.